Zermelo set theory: Connection with standard set theory

 Zermelo set theory does not include the axioms of replacement and regularity.
 The axiom of replacement was first published in 1922 by Abraham Fraenkel and Thoralf Skolem, who had independently discovered that Zermelo's axioms cannot prove the existence of the set {Z0, Z1, Z2, ...} where Z0 is the set of natural numbers and Zn+1 is the power set of Zn.
 They both realized that the axiom of replacement is needed to prove this.
 The following year, John von Neumann pointed out that the axiom of regularity is necessary to build his theory of ordinals.
 The axiom of regularity was stated by von Neumann in 1925.

 In the modern ZFC system, the "propositional function" referred to in the axiom of separation is interpreted as "any property definable by a first-order formula with parameters", so the separation axiom is replaced by an axiom schema.
 The notion of "first order formula" was not known in 1908 when Zermelo published his axiom system, and he later rejected this interpretation as being too restrictive.
 Zermelo set theory is usually taken to be a first-order theory with the separation axiom replaced by an axiom scheme with an axiom for each first-order formula.
 It can also be considered as a theory in second-order logic, where now the separation axiom is just a single axiom.
 The second-order interpretation of Zermelo set theory is probably closer to Zermelo's own conception of it, and is stronger than the first-order interpretation.
+The empty set axiom is no longer usually included in axiomatizations of set theory because it follows from the axiom (schema) of separation for any contradictory formula such as $x \neq x$.